PatrickVuscan/RequestToPay_BackEnd/README.md

     1. __Set environment variables__: Create a `.env` file that follows the example of `.env.example`.
         1. __To connect to the Heroku database__:
         `DB_CONSTRING=postgres://zcvqkmfmcuyxeh:377a55a83347449b065454395a46a59248e6ba03ced9dfaa3bd403eb3a25ea6d@ec2-174-129-253-104.compute-1.amazonaws.com:5432/dbofdangme5t6r`
         .
-This is liable to changes from Heroku.
+This is liable to change (periodically) from Heroku.
     1. __Host the application__: `npm run dev` will automatically recompile when changes are made.
 See `package.json` for other options.
 1. __If setting up new instance on Heroku__